 8's, 9's, and 1's are in the Body or Doing Center.
 They tend to engage life and situations first through their gut instincts, more than thinking or feeling.
 Each center is also associated with a certain emotion.
 These types have a unique relationship to anger, 8's externalize it, 9's fall asleep to it, and 1's internalize and repress it.

 2's, 3's, and 4's are in the Heart or Feeling Center.
 They share unique strengths and challenges around feelings, though each type expresses this differently.
 These types often deal with issues of shame and they long for a sense of identity and significance.

 5's, 6's, and 7's are in the Head or Thinking Center.
 These types engage life primarily with their minds and focus on information and knowledge.
 More than the other types, they struggle with fear and anxiety.

 When it comes to the centers, each of us has a dominant center, one that supports the dominant and one that is repressed that doesn't get much use.
 And for us to see clearly and to grow relationally, emotionally, and spiritually we need to be balanced in Thinking, Feeling, and Doing.
 When we are out of balance we are using one or two centers to do the work of three.
 No wonder we are all so tired all the time!
-Learning how to balance these centers is a major focus of Casey's Next Steps workshop.
+Learning how to balance these centers is a major focus of my Next Steps workshop.